-- So we have observations of the radiation emitted from the atmosphere at various frequencies corresponding to: - Emission and absorption at various levels - Emission and absorption by various gases/clouds/aerosols - Now what?
+- So we have observations of the radiation emitted from the atmosphere at various frequencies corresponding to emission and absorption at various levels - Now what?

 - Unless we can infer the temperature profile we won't be able to do much else. - To do this we need to choose frequencies where we know the absorption profiles already - We choose gases with a constant distribution to do this. - For the infrared we use CO2 - For the microwave we use O2 - These are hence known as temperature sounding bands. - But all bands are sensitive to temperature, often as in the case of H_2O with sharper Jacobians. - Once we have a good temperature profile we can use that to infer molecular abundances of variable species using appropriate frequencies. - This is actually performed simultaneously with the temperature estimation when we do data assimilation